Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 Learn how to scale Prisma applications with Neon read replicas

-A Neon read replica is an independent read-only compute instance that performs read operations on the same data as your read-write compute, which means adding a read replica to a Neon project requires no additional storage.
+A Neon read replica is an independent read-only compute that performs read operations on the same data as your primary read-write compute, which means adding a read replica to a Neon project requires no additional storage.

 For more information about Neon's read replica feature, see Read replicas.